Links to descriptions of biology, behaviour, distribution, life histories, and images of

 Of course, the Australian Aborigines knew a great deal about Australian Lepidoptera, and they used several species as sources of food, for example:

-We have generally followed the nomenclature and taxonomic divisions as used in the recent book :
+We have generally followed the nomenclature and taxonomic divisions as used in the erudite text :

 Checklist of the Lepidoptera of Australia